Forgetting the Alamo

 Colonel William B. Travis was a young South Carolina lawyer.
 Saddled with debt, and under threat of arrest, he'd heard that Texas was a land of opportunity for lawyers, and he hoped to head there to escape prosecution and earn enough to pay his debts.

 Travis arrived in Texas in 1831 at the age of 21, and having been there five years before the battle made him one of the few men at the Alamo who had any experience living in Texas.
-After setting up shop as a lawyer, he became embroiled in the fomenting revolution and joined the militia as a lieutenant colonel of the calvary.
+After setting up shop as a lawyer, he became embroiled in the fomenting revolution and joined the militia as a lieutenant colonel of the cavalry.
 He was sent to the Alamo, which he considered beneath someone of his rank.

 After Bowie fell sick, Travis was in charge.
 As Santa Anna rolled into town, Travis wrote a series of famous letters pleading for help from other Texians and Americans still in the United States as well.
 A few dozen men did answer the call, but most did not, with the nascent government of Texas worrying itself with creating a new government.
 Houston and others encouraged Travis to abandon the Alamo as unimportant, but he refused.